-We asked Bran Gannon the CTO at our good friends Stongbox Technology what GPU trends to watch out for in 2019
+We asked Brian Gannon the CTO at our good friends Strongbox Technology what GPU trends to watch out for in 2019

 Q: What is the best GPU card today, based on price, performance, and availability?